Pool Architecture & Algorithm Fundamentals

 Priority Variable Tiered Multi-tenant SaaS, SLA-driven routing Isolates critical path latency

 Operational Boundary: Algorithmic theory and selection matrices are covered here.
-Exact parameter calibration and runtime profiling belong to dedicated tuning clusters.
+Exact parameter calibration and runtime profiling belong to the dedicated tuning guides.

 Connection Lifecycle & Resource Boundaries